BlueHephaestus/lira/README.md

 Fortunately, we already have a Denoising algorithm for our predictions / labels across our slide, which we use to clean / smooth this up.

+Below is a breakdown of each of the project directories, and their purpose(s).

 ### lira/

 This directory contains the data, saved models, and files for training the Keras model (currently a deep convolutional neural network) for microscopic lesion classification.